AndrewOhyara/vscript-loader/README.md

 Runs at map spawn and between rounds.
 Includes a table for scoped scripts.

-Supported games: TF2, CSS, DODS, HL2DM, HLSDM and any TF2 branch engine game.
+Supported games: TF2, CSS, DODS, HL2DM, HLDMS and any TF2 branch engine game.

 # Index
 - [Installation](#installation)